AnalogFeelings/Shadersave/README.md

 - [ ] Add support for loading from files instead of resources.
 - [ ] Add config dialogue using Win32.
 - [ ] Move to meson and make it cross-platform (?).
+- [ ] Come up with something to get full 144Hz displaying.

 # :warning: Limitations